googleapis/google-cloud-python/README.rst

 if you're on Ubuntu,
 try installing the pre-compiled packages::

-  $ sudo apt-get install python-crypto python-openssl
+  $ sudo apt-get install python-crypto python-openssl libffi-dev

 or try installing the development packages
 (that have the header files included) and then ``pip install`` the dependencies again::

-  $ sudo apt-get install python-dev libssl-dev
+  $ sudo apt-get install python-dev libssl-dev libffi-dev

 How do I build the docs?
 ------------------------